-CARA Creation Date: 01-Feb-2024 Activity: Other Activity Name: Slip and Slide Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+CARA Creation Date: 28-Feb-2025 Activity: Other Activity Name: Slip and Slide Activity Scope: This generic template is provided to school curriculum activities procedu rovided to support schools in implementing the Managing risks in sprocedure.
 The CARA planner must be used in conjunction with this guideline for the specific school context, considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
+Depending on the scope of this activity, other risk assessments may be required when planning Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
 For activities conducted off-site, schools must comply with the School excursions and international school study tours procedure.
-For activities conducted as part of representative school sport programs, schools should consult with Queensland School Sport .
-Use the CARA risk matrix (located on the CARA planner ) to determine the inherent risk level of the activity before any control measures are put in place.
-Guidelines: https://education.qld.gov.au/cu urriculum/stages-of-school oling/CARA/activity-guidelines Activity Description: Year Level: F - adult Student Numbers: variable Supervision Ratio: Minimum 2 adults required Teachers/leaders: DEEC Staff, accompanying adults (teachers, teacher aides and parents) Activity Description: Students participate in a slip and slide.
-Inherent Risk Level: Medium Inherent Risk Level Description: Some chance of an incident and injury requiring first aid Start Date: Thursday, 01 February, 2024 End Date: Saturday, 01 March, 2025 On School Grounds: Yes Is parental permission required for this activity?
+For activities conducted as part of representative school sport programs, schools should consult with Queensland School Sport.
+Use the CARA risk matrix (located on the CARA planner) to determine the inherent risk level of the activity before any control measures are put in place.
+Guidelines: https://education.qld.gov.au/curricul um/stages-of-schoo ling/CARA/activity-guidelines Activity Description: Year Level: F - adult Student Numbers: variable Supervision Ratio: Minimum 2 adults required Teachers/leaders: DEEC Staff, accompanying adults (teachers, teacher aides and parents) Activity Description: Students participate in a slip and slide.
+Inherent Risk Level: Medium Inherent Risk Level Description: Some chance of an incident and injury requiring first aid Start Date: Monday, 24 February, 2025 End Date: Sunday, 08 March, 2026 On School Grounds: Yes Is parental permission required for this activity?
 No